 You can also check out our guide to reviewing and cleaning up your credit report.

 A credit report details many aspects of your credit history that you may not have even considered.
 Some of the types of information that are collected by credit reporting agencies are:

 Another extremely important aspect of your credit report is the credit score.
 Also referred to as a risk score or FICO score, the credit score is a 3-digit number developed by the Fair Isaac Company (FICO) used to determine your creditworthiness to potential lenders or creditors.
 The number can range anywhere from 300-850 (with 850 being a perfect score), and is calculated by a complicated mathematical algorithm.
 The breakdown of how a credit score is weighed is as follows:

 If your credit score falls below 650, it is important to improve it by focusing your efforts on reducing your debt, paying your bills on time, and making sure that your credit report information does not contain any inaccuracies.
 It can take some time to increase your credit score, but it is vitally important to show creditors that you are a responsible and creditworthy candidate.
 Here are some more tips for improving your credit score.

 No one is perfect.
 We have all had times when we have paid a bill late for one reason or another, and some of us have had serious credit problems in the past, but it is never too late to start improving your credit.

 Unfortunately, it is an all too common occurrence for errors and inaccurate information to appear on someone’s credit report.
 Disputing these errors and repairing your credit can often prove to be a stressful and difficult task.
-A credit report specialist can help you.
-We don’t do the work, but our credit counselors can discuss how you can pay down your debt and improve your damaged credit over time.
+This our guide“>guide will help you get started.
+Our credit and housing counselors can also discuss how you can pay down your debt and improve your damaged credit over time.